Learn from an expert how your child's temperament affects his adjustment and achievement at school.

 How temperament affects a child’s school experience

 Achievement in school is obviously related to a child’s ability, to his motivation, to his experiences, and to the quality of instruction he receives.
 Achievement is also related to temperament.
 Consider how a child must adapt to a reading or math assignment, especially if the assignment is long and demanding.
 The child must “settle down,” focus energy and attention, adapt to new directions, resist distraction, and persist, even when the task may be boring or difficult.
-In our research at UCLA we identified temperament dimensions and factors that affected a child’s academic success in school (Keogh, 2003).
+In our research at UCLA, we identified temperament dimensions and factors that affected a child’s academic success in school (Keogh, 2003).
 Most important was task orientation, which is related to temperament dimensions of activity level, distractibility, and persistence.

-Our findings, like those of other researchers, confirmed that a child who achieves is able to moderate physical activity appropriately, minimize distractions and focus on task, and persist.
+Our findings, like those of other researchers, confirmed that a child who achieves is able to moderate physical activity appropriately, minimize distractions and focus on a task, and persist.
 Teachers like students with these temperament characteristics and find them easy to teach.
 Children with less positive temperaments are often viewed by teachers as lower in “teachability,” requiring more teacher time, management, and instruction.

-Fortunately, in many cases the fit between the student and teacher is a good one, so that both are comfortable and life in the classroom is positive.
+Fortunately, in many cases, the fit between the student and teacher is a good one, so that both are comfortable and life in the classroom is positive.
 In some cases, however, the fit between teacher and child temperaments is not so positive, and both student and teacher are frustrated and unhappy.
 Imagine Kevin, a Slow-to-Warm-Up boy, in a fast-paced, frequently changing classroom where the high-energy teacher is quick, intense, and expects fast responses from students.
 Imagine Andrew in a slow-paced classroom where the teacher stresses order and quiet, and assignments are long.
 Andrew’s high activity, distractibility, and low persistence increase the likelihood of problems.

 How understanding temperament helps your child in school